Health insurance for sleep apnoea

 What do different insurers offer for overnight sleep investigations?

-Below are some examples from Finder that cover overnight sleep investigations.
+Below are some examples from Finder Partners that cover overnight sleep investigations.
 All quotes are based on a single hospital policy in Sydney, NSW with $500 excess.
 Once you've settled on a policy, it's always a good idea to speak to your insurer before going to the hospital.

 What does sleep apnoea treatment involve?